Sheldon Pollock: The vernacular millennium

 Pollock has argued that, in the Sanskrit cosmopolis, vernacular languages were largely excluded from doing the kind of political-cultural "work" that Sanskrit did.
 Gradually, however, a process of "vernacularization" resulted in certain vernacular languages being cultivated in much the same way as Sanskrit.
 Pollock has argued that "vernacularization" has generally involved two steps: first, the use of a written form of the vernacular in "everyday" contexts, such as recording names in inscriptions, which Pollock calls "literalization", and second, the use of the written form of the vernacular in more imaginative contexts, such as writing poetry, which Pollock calls "literarization".
 Literarization has often involved the creative adaptation of models from "superposed cultural formations", and in South Asia this has largely meant using Sanskrit models.
 Pollock has focused on Kannada as a case study in vernacularization in South Asia, and has reflected on the vernacularization of Europe as a parallel instance.

 Lack of a singular Indian culture

-Pollock believes there never was a singular Indian culture.
+Pollock believes there never was a singular Indian culture and critiques the idea of unitary civilizations as a whole.
 Pollock states:

 Pollock believes the idea of "a single Indian 'peoplehood' (janata)" present in the name of the Bharatiya Janata Party is a modern invention: